 There's a lot of talk going on about Muslims and their place in Britain.
-Type "British Muslim" into Google and you'll be swamped with stories about Muslims cheating the benefits system, or harbouring – and even condoning – grooming gangs.
-Some of Britain's major newspapers have accused Muslims of tacitly supporting ISIS – a claim that was quickly disproved, but still frequently used by far-right websites and street groups.
+Type "British Muslim" into Google and you'll be swamped with stories about Muslims cheating the benefits system, or harboring—and even condoning—gangs.
+Some of Britain's major newspapers have accused Muslims of tacitly supporting ISIS—a claim that was quickly disproved, but is still frequently used by far-right websites and street groups.
 It's not just blatant Islamophobia that's irked Britain's young Muslims, though.
-Many young Muslims feel that even when the media comes to their defence, they roll out the same figures and personalities who, while being a welcome change from the likes of Anjem Choudary, aren't that representative of British Muslims either.
+Many young Muslims feel that even when the media comes to their defense, they roll out the same figures and personalities who, while being a welcome change from the likes of convicted ISIS supporter Anjem Choudary, aren't that representative of British Muslims either.

-It's the (sort of) age-old question: who really speaks for – and represents – Islam in Britain today?
-The founders of Khidr zine certainly don't claim to fill that gap, but they do think their publication, named after the historical figure Al-Khidr – a figure who, according to the Qur'an, gave guidance to Moses in a time of need – could be a platform for Britain's wide variety of Muslims to express themselves in their own terms.
-The 55 page issue consists of essays, poetry, illustrations and photography, all of which explore the nuances of existing as a Muslim in Britain today, taking on topics like race, gender and sexuality to examine issues that can often be seen as taboo, even in Muslim communities themselves.
+It's the (sort of) age-old question: who really speaks for—and represents—Islam in Britain today?
+The founders of the zine Khidr certainly don't claim to fill that gap, but they do think their publication, named after the historical figure Al-Khidr—who, according to the Qur'an, gave guidance to Moses in a time of need—could be a platform for Britain's wide variety of Muslims to express themselves in their own terms.
+The 55 page issue consists of essays, poetry, illustrations, and photography, all of which explore the nuances of existing as a Muslim in Britain today, taking on topics like race, gender, and sexuality to examine issues that can often be seen as taboo, even in Muslim communities themselves.

-The team, known as the"Khidr Collective", launched the zine last month to a packed-out audience in the Rich Mix centre in east London.
+The team, known as the "Khidr Collective," launched the zine last month to a packed-out audience in the Rich Mix center in east London.
 I caught up with the zine's founders, Hadi Abbas and Mohamed Zain Dada, to find out more.

 VICE: Hi guys.
 Tell me about the origins of the zine and the reasons you launched it.

-How is Khidr different from other Islamic media – places like the Islam Channel, for example?
+How is Khidr different from other Islamic media?

 What things are in the zine that you think capture the experiences of the young Muslim living in Britain today?